idomusha/styleguide-boilerplate/js/modules/bring/README.md

 ### Bring your data
 All parameters are optional.
-The order is important: to set third parameter, you must define the 2 previous parameters (until the next update).
+The order does not matter.
 ```js
     /**
      * AJAX request